Smart Plugin Manager (SPM)

 Customers on shared WP Engine plans can add Smart Plugin Manager through the Modify Plans page.
 Customers on Premium plans, please reach out to your Account Manager through this page.

-After purchasing the add-on, enable Smart Plugin Manager on the environment of your choice via the User Portal:
+After purchasing the product extension, enable Smart Plugin Manager on the environment of your choice via the User Portal:

 NOTE